 How could Brexit affect freedom of movement?

 Freedom of movement of people is a founding principle of the European Union and it is seen as the cornerstone of the concept of European citizenship, respected in the Treaty for the European Union.
 It guarantees the rights of everyone in all EU member states (plus Switzerland, Norway, Iceland and Liechtenstein) to live, travel and work in any other country within the group of EU Member States.

 The UK government is proposing to end free movement, but this is only subject to approval by parliament.
 The EU has ensured consistent rules for employers and employees when operating or working across the EU.
 The future applicability of these rules will be dependent on the outcome of negotiations on a future UK-EU relationship.

-Until the Brexit extension of the 31st January 2020 (depending on the election results), not much will change for business travellers between Europe and the UK.
+Until the end of December 2020, not much will change for business travellers between Europe and the UK.
 There will continue to be freedom of movement and people, and goods will also move freely.
 The Association of British Travel Agents [ABTA] says travellers can move freely between Europe and the UK as before the vote.
 You will be able to move through UK ports and airports as usual, using the EU/EEA passport gates.